Příbor

 Příbor (/cs/; Freiberg (in Mähren)) is a town in Nový Jičín District in the Moravian-Silesian Region of the Czech Republic.
 It has about 8,300 inhabitants.
+The town is located on the Lubina River in the Moravian-Silesian Foothills.
+It is known as the birthplace of neurologist Sigmund Freud, the founder of psychoanalysis.

+Příbor was founded in 1251.
 The historic centre of Příbor is well preserved and is protected as an urban monument reservation.
+The main landmarks of the town are the Church of the Nativity of the Virgin Mary and the former Piarist monastery.

 Administrative division

 Příbor consists of three municipal parts (in brackets population according to the 2021 census):